howardisaacson/Intro-to-Astro-2021/Week2_matplotlib_pandas/README.md

-## Meeting Time: 5:00pm PDT, Monday June 15th 2019.
+## Meeting Time: 5:00pm PDT, Monday June 14th 2021.
 Contact Details will be sent via email.

-Instructors: Aldo and Isaac
+Instructors: TBD

 #### Agenda: (Because a meeting without an agenda is no meeting at all).